Asymmetric Tyre Treads: How They Work and How to Mount Them

-Asymmetric tyre treads split the tread into an outer, stiff-block zone for dry cornering and an inner, grooved zone for rapid water evacuation, so you get predictable dry grip and reduced hydroplaning.
-Mount the tyre with the sidewall-marked “outside” facing outward, follow manufacturer bead and pressure specs, and rotate without demounting to preserve orientation.
-Check alignment and pressures if you notice pull.
-Continue for detailed rotation rules, mounting checks and troubleshooting steps.
+Asymmetric tyre treads are split into two zones: an outer section with stiff blocks for dry cornering grip, and an inner section with grooves for rapid water evacuation and reduced hydroplaning.
+Always mount them with the sidewall-marked “outside” facing outward, follow manufacturer bead and pressure specs, and rotate front-to-rear without demounting to preserve the tread orientation.
+If you notice pulling or uneven wear, check alignment and tyre pressures first.

 What Are Asymmetric Tyre Treads?